Treaty establishing the European Stability Mechanism: History

-Following the onset of the European sovereign debt crisis, there was a drive to reform the functioning of the eurozone in the event of a crisis.
+During the Euro area crisis, there was a drive to reform the functioning of the eurozone in the event of a crisis.
 This led to the creation, amongst other things, of loan (pejoratively called "bailout" in the media) mechanisms: the European Financial Stability Facility (EFSF) for eurozone member states and the European Financial Stability Mechanism (EFSM) for all EU member states.
 These, together with the International Monetary Fund, would lend money to EU states in trouble, in the same way that the European Central Bank can lend money to European banks.
 However, the EFSF was only intended to be a temporary measure, in part due to the lack of a legal basis in the EU treaties.

 In particular, EFSM funding was granted under Article 122 of the TFEU, which stipulates that only states facing "severe difficulties caused by natural disasters or exceptional occurrences beyond its control" were eligible.
 Since the recipient governments had played a role in causing their financial distress, it was unclear whether this clause was met.
 As well, there was an argument that the EFSF, which was established as an intergovernmental organization outside the framework of EU law, was incompatible with the "no bailout" provisions of Article 125.